hat-open/hat-monitor/docs/monitor.rst

 receiving messages from associated entity.
 Implementation of server should not be dependent on receiving initial `MsgClient` and should continue sending `MsgServer` on every state change even if no `MsgClient` is received.

+Server always sends last known global state calculated by master monitor server (even in case when connection to master is not established).

 Component lifetime